Safe and Dynamically-Feasible Motion Planning using Control Lyapunov and Barrier Functions: C-CLF-CBF-RRT

 \begin{remark}\longthmtitle{Controllability Requirements for CLF-CBF Compatible Paths} {\rm Definition~\ref{def:clf-cbf-compatible-path} requires each of the points in the path $\Ac$ to be asymptotically stabilizable.
-This condition imposes some structural properties on the class of systems that admit such paths, which we examine next: \begin{LaTeXdescription} \item[Fully actuated systems:] In the case when $m=n$ and $g(x)$ is invertible for all $x\in\real^n$, CLF-CBF compatible paths exist because any point $q\in\real^n$ is asymptotically stabilizable.
-Indeed, in this setting the function $V_q:\real^n\to\real$ defined by $V_q(x)=\frac{1}{2}\norm{x-q}^2$ is a CLF with respect to~$q$; \item[Underactuated systems:] In the case when $m<n$, the set of stabilizable points is limited.
+This condition imposes some structural properties on the class of systems that admit such paths, which we examine next: \begin{LaTeXdescription} \item[Same number of inputs and state variables:] In the case when $m=n$ and $g(x)$ is invertible for all $x\in\real^n$, CLF-CBF compatible paths exist because any point $q\in\real^n$ is asymptotically stabilizable.
+Indeed, in this setting the function $V_q:\real^n\to\real$ defined by $V_q(x)=\frac{1}{2}\norm{x-q}^2$ is a CLF with respect to~$q$; \item[Fewer inputs than state variables:] In the case when $m<n$, the set of stabilizable points is limited.
 For instance, for linear systems with $f(x)=Ax$ and $g(x)=B$, with $A\in\real^{n\times n}$ and $B\in\real^{n\times m}$, only the points $q\in\real^n$ such that $Aq\in\text{Im}(B)$ are stabilizable.
 This is not a major restriction in a lot of cases of interest.
 For example, for a double-integrator system, where $m=k$ and $n = 2k$, with $k\in\mathbb{Z}_{>0}$, and

 this condition restricts the set of stabilizable points to those that have a zero velocity, but arbitrary position, as pointed out in Section~\ref{sec:compat-verif-high-rel-degree}.
 In general, if $m < n$, there often exists a smooth change of coordinates $\psi:\real^n\to\real^m$ that transforms the dynamics into a single integrator in $\real^m$.
-In~\cite[Section IV.A]{PG-IB-ME:19} and~\cite{PM-CNG-JC:24-ral}, for instance, this is achieved for unicycle dynamics, by taking the transformation $\psi(x_1,x_2,\theta)=[x_1 + l \cos(\theta), x_2 + l \sin(\theta)]$ (where $l>0$ is a positive design parameter).
+In~\cite[Section IV.A]{PG-IB-ME:19} and~\cite{PM-CNG-JC:24-ral}, for instance, this is achieved for unicycle dynamics, by taking the transformation $\psi(x_1,x_2,\theta)=[x_1 + l_0 \cos(\theta), x_2 + l_0 \sin(\theta)]$ (where $l_0>0$ is a positive design parameter).
 Then, for any $q\in\text{Im}(\psi)$, the set $M_q=\setdef{x\in\real^n}{\psi(x)=q}$ can be asymptotically stabilized.
 Therefore, if $m<n$ but such a transformation $\psi$ exists, Definition~\ref{def:clf-cbf-compatible-path} can be adapted so that the points in $\Ac$ are in sets of the form~$M_q$. \demo \end{LaTeXdescription} } \end{remark}